Examples

 - 11 - Andes Fluxes

-Demonstrates how the reconstructed subduction history along the Andean margin can be potentially used in the plate kinematics analysis and data mining.
+Demonstrates how the reconstructed subduction history along the Andean margin can potentially be used in plate kinematics analysis and data mining.

 - 12 - Mutschler World Porphyry Copper Deposits Regional Plots